godeploy/PL-100/Instructions/Labs/lab04-business-process-flow-and-business-rules.md

 #### Task 2: Create business process flow

-In this task, you will create a business process flow for the problem report entity.
+In this task, you will create a business process flow for the problem report Table.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.